 I was not planning on using a child-sized potty for two reasons: 1) It is more confusing to the child when you go to put them on an adult-sized toilet; 2) I knew I would be leaving the house with my toddler in the very near future and if she was not using an adult toilet, what would I do then?

 For the at-home potty seat, I found a super cute padded Minnie Mouse seat that she loved very similar to this one on Amazon (feel free to find one in your child's favorite character for added incentive).
-For the fold-up travel potty seat, I found this Graco seat, and it works very well.
+For the fold-up travel potty seat, I found a Graco seat, and it works very well.
 More detail on this later.

 I used 4 "girl" pairs and found them absolutely necessary for at least the first 2 weeks of potty training.
 These training pants are designed to help minimize leaks (vs. underwear) because they feature a PEVA waterproof liner underneath a terry cloth absorbent liner.